MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/client-connectivity/exchange-security-update-issues.md

 **Issue**

-The Installation fails because services cannot stop properly.
+The Installation fails because services don't stop properly.

 **Resolution**

 Try the best practice to reboot the server first before installing the Cumulative Update or Security Update.
-Also make sure anti-virus is ruled out (set proper [exclusions](https://docs.microsoft.com/Exchange/antispam-and-antimalware/windows-antivirus-software?view=exchserver-2019&preserve-view=true) or consider turning it off for the time of the installation).
+Also make sure antivirus software is ruled out (set proper [exclusions](https://docs.microsoft.com/Exchange/antispam-and-antimalware/windows-antivirus-software?view=exchserver-2019&preserve-view=true) or consider turning it off for the time of the installation).
 In some cases where services still wouldn’t stop/start as expected, try the following steps:

 1. Rename the C:\ExchangeSetupLogs folder (such as ExchangeSetupLogs-OLD)
 2. Change the startup type of Exchange services in the services.msc console to Automatic (note: do this only for the Exchange services which were active prior to the setup attempt.
 POP3 and IMAP4 are stopped by default and only need to run if there are indeed any users who need them).